Ofek2105/fake_root_image_generation/README.md

 ## Usage

-The starting point of this repo is the 'create_dataset.py' file. you should run it to start generating photos with defaults configurations.
+The starting point of this repo is the 'create_dataset.py' file. you should run it to start generating images with defaults configurations.

 ## Acknowledgments